OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 ## Key parts of this sample

-Navigate to *Excel.OfflineStorageAddin/src/taskpane/taskpane.js* to find the implementation of `localStorage` described below.
+Go to *Excel.OfflineStorageAddin/src/taskpane/taskpane.js* to find the implementation of `localStorage` described below.

 ### Implementing `localStorage` to offline data
 The *Excel.OfflineStorageAddin/src/taskpane/taskpane.js* file contains the `loadTable()` function, that uses `localStorage` to display a table of fictitious basketball player stats when a user loses connection.